abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 ordinary everyday lives.
-There can be a tendency to think that meditation is what happens when we're walking up and down the meditation path or in the Dhamma hall when we have our legs crossed and our eyes closed*---*that the rest is merely "the other stuff" we need to take care of so we can do "the real thing" of meditation.
+There can be a tendency to think that meditation is what happens when we're walking up and down the meditation path or in the Dhamma hall when we have our legs crossed and our eyes closed---that the rest is merely "the other stuff" we need to take care of so we can do "the real thing" of meditation.
 But Ajahn Chah was very keen to point out that we're capable of suffering in all modes of our lives, whether we're sitting on a cushion with our eyes closed,